Esther-Mbanzabigwi/Summative-Machine-Learning-Pipeline/README.md

 --------------------------------------------------------------------

 ## **Project Description**

+The Plant Disease Recognition System is an advanced machine learning platform designed to assist farmers, agricultural experts, and researchers in identifying diseases in plants with precision and ease.
+Leveraging state-of-the-art deep learning models, this platform processes plant images and provides accurate disease classifications, empowering users to take timely and informed actions to protect crop health and maximize agricultural yield.

-This project implements a machine learning-based solution to detect plant diseases from images.
+This project implements solution to detect plant diseases from images.
 It includes:
 - Preprocessing steps for image data.
 - Model training and testing.
 - A deployment package (public URL with Docker, mobile app, or desktop app).